exploits-forsale/solstice/README.md

 Unfortunately this project is _not_ a proper cargo workspace because Cargo does not allow you to specify a different profile per-crate in a workspace.
 See: https://github.com/rust-lang/cargo/issues/8264.

+## Why write your own PE loader?

+Because I could.
+And I know how to build/debug/deploy my own code better than an off-the-shelf project.
+The PE loader is certainly not as mature as others, but it works for our purposes.

 ## Credits